nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-setup.md

 If the above command didn't work for you, you need to update npm.
 Find an instructor to help you with that.

+## Github
+Now that we have our beginning files inplace we need to create a github repo and push things up in a very particular order.
+* Create a github repo - DO NOT initialize with a readme.
+* create a README.md file locally
+* `git add README.md`
+* `git commit -m  "added readme"`
+* `git remote add origin <ADD SSH STUFF HERE>`
+* `git push -u origin master`
+* `git checkout -b setup`

+You should now have the README.md file pushed up to github and be on a setup branch with all the code from create-react-app.
+Before we push the create-react-app code up, we will modify the file structure to fit our needs.

 ## Organizing files (our changes)
 ### Create App Folder